 A string literal consists of a sequence of characters surrounded by double quotes (").
 Any ASCII character except for the new-line character may appear in a string literal.
 The backslash ($\)$ and double-quote (") characters may only appear as part of an escape sequence.
 A string literal has type string.

 '''

 StringLiteral:

+" StringCharacters "

-"StringCharacters "
+" "

-""

 StringCharacters:

 StringCharacter

 StringCharacters StringCharacter

 StringCharacter:

 UnescapedCharacter

 EscapedCharacter

 UnescapedCharacter: any ASCII character except \, ", or new line

+EscapedCharacter: any of the escape sequences below

 '''